 - Brown gills

 - Rapid gill movement

-Also known as 'brown blood disease' because the blood turns brown from an increase of methemoglobin.
-However, methemoglobin causes a more serious problem than changing the color of the blood.
+Nitrite poisoning is also known as "brown blood disease" because the blood turns brown from an increase of methemoglobin.
+However, methemoglobin causes a more serious problem than just changing the color of the blood.
 It renders the blood unable to carry oxygen, and the fish can literally suffocate even though there is ample oxygen present in the water.

 - Large water change